PonmileDaniel/PonmileDaniel/README.md

-<h2 align="left">Hi 👋, I'm Ndukwe Daniel — a Passionate Software Engineer</h2>
+<h2 align="left">Hi 👋, I'm Ndukwe Daniel — A Software Engineer</h2>

-I'm a full-stack developer who loves turning ideas into scalable products.
+I'm a Software Engineer(Backend Focused) who loves turning ideas into scalable products.
 I specialize in building robust backends with Node.js and Express, and crafting interactive UIs with React.
 Whether it's deploying with Docker, working with MongoDB, or building real-time systems with Socket.IO — I get things done.

 ---